 It is understood that stress is one of the leading underlying cause of a number of illnesses and disease in the Western world.
 Improper breathing results in stress within almost every major system in our bodies.
 Our bodies are then vulnerable to chronic and acute illness and disease.
 Some of these include respiratory illness, infections, constipation, digestive disorders, headaches, anxiety, depression, sleeping problems, fatigue, and chronic tension, poor blood circulation, elevated blood pressure, cholesterol, inflammation, brain fog, bacteria and viruses, and an acidic body environment.

-Breathwork is also an important vehicle towards spiritual awareness and empowerment.
-Most spiritual traditions utilize breathwork in some manner as a connection with the sacred and an ecstatic reunion with a field of consciousness that some may refer to as Spirit, God/ess, Tao, Oneness, and Emptiness.
+Breath work and therapy is also an important vehicle towards spiritual awareness and empowerment.
+Most spiritual traditions utilise breath work in some manner as a connection with the sacred and an ecstatic reunion with a field of consciousness that some may refer to as Spirit, God/ess, Tao, Oneness, States of Ecstasy, Expanded States of Consciousness and Emptiness.
 Research has demonstrated that a natural outcome of breathwork is the stimulation of the longer brainwave patterns of Alpha, Theta and Delta.
 These brainwave patterns are associated with mediation, transcendent states of consciousness, and sleep.

 Changing our dysfunctional and harmful breathing habits requires our focused attention, awareness, relaxation, patience and practice to bring about desired health improvements.